What Comedy And Leadership Have In Common That Makes Them Effective – Part 2

 Aside from anticipating what the audience needs, and then gauging it in the moment, the comedian needs to assess their work after it’s been completed.
 Any comedian will probably tell you their career has been, and continues to be, a game of trial-and-error and constant adjustment in order to get their bits and set just right.
 It can be a grueling journey of lessons.
 But those lessons are valuable, so it’d be prudent to take stock of what worked and what didn’t so they can adjust their act accordingly.
 It’s a constant game of learning, assessment, and reassessment.

-In the journey of leadership, like any path of learning, it’s also a game of adjustments.
+In the journey of leadership, like any path of learning, is also a game of adjustments.
 Leaders need to understand their abilities, their impact, and their skills.
 Leadership is a game of constant fluidity, based on a myriad of different factors.
 Yes, some adjustments can be made in the moment (see Comedy is Gauging Your Audience), but, in hindsight, from day to day and issue to issue, leaders also need to reflect on what worked and what didn’t after the work is completed.
-That way, they don’t repeat the same mistakes or wait until the wrong results are cemented and irreversible to try to assess and adjust..
+That way, they don’t repeat the same mistakes or wait until the wrong results are cemented and irreversible to try to assess and adjust.
 Simultaneously, they can also continue to build off the things that did work.
 In looking back at the good and the bad, after they’ve delivered their work, they can assess a situation in its entirety.

 Comedy is Knowing The Rules